Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Ground state properties

+The QLD and hierarchic structures can be seen in eq.~(\ref{Eq-58}) through eqs.~(\ref{Eq-56}) and (\ref{Eq-57}), and thus ETFA reproduces the QLD structures below the cutoff energy $\varepsilon_{\text{c}}$; On the other hand, ETFA does not reproduce the QLD structures above the cutoff energy $\varepsilon_{\text{c}}$ as shown in eq.~(\ref{Eq-58-0}).
+In ETFA, the value of the cutoff energy $\varepsilon_{\text{c}}$ determines the contribution of the QLD structures, and we can manually select the value of $\varepsilon_{\text{c}}$ to see the detail of the contribution.

-The hierarchic structures can also be seen in Eq.~(\ref{Eq-58}) through Eqs.~(\ref{Eq-56}) and (\ref{Eq-57}), so that ETFA must reproduce the QLD shell-structures below the cutoff energy; above the cutoff energy, ETFA have no shell-structure as shown in Eq.~(\ref{Eq-58-0}).
-However, pragmatically, it is no need to treat the QLD shell-structures in all range of the energy-level density because the QLD shell-structures have non-negligible influence only in the low-energy range.
-In fact, the results in ETFA with finite cutoff energies show good agreement with those in the exact calculations ($\varepsilon_{\text{c}} \to \infty$) as demonstrated in the next section.
+Note that, pragmatically, it is not necessary to include the QLD structures in the whole range of the single-particle energy $\varepsilon$ because the contribution of the QLD structures is principally derived from the low-energy parts of the structures.
+In fact, the results in ETFA with a finite value of the cutoff energy $\varepsilon_{\text{c}}$ can be in good agreement with those in the exact calculations, i.e., in the $\varepsilon_{\text{c}} \to \infty$ limit, as demonstrated in the next section.